AKSingh18/AKSingh18/README.md

 I am a third year student pursuing *Bachelor in Computer Science Engineering with Honors* at Chandigarh University.
 I am currently working on my *competitive programming* skills.
-I participate in competitive programming competitions on Wednesday and Sunday.
-Sometimes even on Saturday.
+I participate in competitive programming competitions on Saturday and Sunday.
+I do upsolving to improve my competitive programming skills.
-Additionally, I solve Leetcode problem of the day to make sure I practise at least one problem a day.

-Minor portion of my time is spent in expanding my knowledge on *computer networking*.
-I aim to have a good knowledge of networkng by the end of this year.
+I enjoy reading books from my domain or related to my domain.
+Currenly, I am reading Reactive Programming with Kotlin.

 ## Tools